Malalag

-Malalag, officially the Municipality of Malalag (Lungsod sa Malalag; Bayan ng Malalag), is a 2nd class municipality in the province of Davao del Sur, Philippines.
+Malalag, officially the Municipality of Malalag (Lungsod sa Malalag; Bayan ng Malalag), is a municipality in the province of Davao del Sur, Philippines.
 According to the 2020 census, it has a population of 40,158 people.

 Malalag is the agricultural center of Davao del Sur, and its main products are banana, coconut and other fruits and vegetables.
 Other primary industries include fishing and mining.

 Etymology

 Malalag derives its name from the color that describes the river running within the heart of the town.
 The water flowing towards the bay appeared yellowish.
 The natives referring to the river called it, “malalag nga tubig”, meaning “yellow water.”
 The distinct appearance of the river attracted migrants to the place.

 Some pioneers trace the town's name from a disagreement between a Spanish soldier and Datu Alag, a famous chieftain among the early tribes.
 It was said that Datu Alag made an appointment with the Spaniard and promised him to be his guide.
 However, Datu Alag broke his promise and not one of his followers could tell where he has gone.
 Sensing that he had somehow been tricked, the Spanish soldier became enraged and shouted, “Mal Alag, Mal Alag.”
 (Bad Alag!)
 The tribe members confounded by his words kept on repeating it.
 The same story was told over the generations, so that even settlers coming from Visayas and Luzon became accustomed to calling the place Malalag.